ConorMcJ/CS211_Lab07/README.md

 "The Backpack Problem"

   Description:
-  This program that determines a power set of "Artifact" struct objects that maximizes the value in money you can carry given some total weight limit.
+  This program determines a power set of "Artifact" struct objects that maximizes the value in money you can carry given some total weight limit.